MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 ## `accessTokens.json` deprecation

-Previous versions of Azure CLI save Microsoft Authentication Library tokens and service principal entries to `~/.azure/accessToken.json`.
-Latest versions of Azure CLI use MSAL and no longer generate `accessTokens.json`.
+Previous versions of Azure CLI saved Azure AD Authentication Library (ADAL) tokens and service principal entries to `~/.azure/accessToken.json`.
+The latest versions of the Azure CLI use MSAL and no longer generate `accessTokens.json`.
 Any existing workflow depending on `accessTokens.json` no longer works.

 The MSAL token cache and service principal entries are saved as encrypted files on Windows, and plaintext files on Linux and macOS.